Situation Escalates In Netherlands: Police Blast Protesters With Water Cannons

 The Turkish media reported this as suppressing democracy.
 Journalists felt the need to take sides after this accusation because of the large number of journalists imprisoned in Turkey.

 The events are considered important because of their proximity to the Dutch election.
-In a few days, Dutch citizens–both dual Turkish and EU–will go to the polls and vote, and those fearing a rising tide of nationalism in Europe fear that these protests will give a last burst of fuel to Geert Wilders’ campaign.
+In a few days, Dutch citizens–both dual Turkish and EU–will go to the polls and vote, and those fearing a rising tide of nationalism in Europe think that these protests will give a last burst of fuel to Geert Wilders’ campaign.

 [Featured Image by Chris McGrath/Getty Images]